SMerrony/dashera/README.md

 ## Key Features

+(This will be updated as features from DasherG are ported across...)

+* DASHER D200 & D210 Emulation
 * Network Interface (Telnet) support
 * Reverse video, blinking, dim and underlined characters
 * Pixel-for-pixel copy of D410 character set